HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 ```

-- The code above visualizes and distinguishes categories and section taglines
+- The code above visualizes and distinguishes categories and section taglines for better